Soft resistance: Definition

 The government has not defined the concept of "soft resistance" which was frequently cited by the officials as a threat to national security, although most of the officials and politicians considered it as inciting hatred against or maliciously attacking the authorities.
 They also reaffirmed taking a hard line against "soft resistance", believing that the opposition did not give up entirely on creating chaos in Hong Kong and "poisoning" the youths.
 However, the authorities stressed that criticisms against the government is allowed, as long as it is without "bad intentions".

-Lau Siu-kai, a pro-China semi-official commentator, said "hard resistance" referred to the forces supporting violence and Hong Kong's independence and separatism, and "soft resistance" focused on ideological work, such as spreading disinformation, creating panic, "maliciously attacking" or "covertly" Chinese and Hong Kong government, and distorting the Basic Law.
+Lau Siu-kai, a pro-China semi-official commentator, said "hard resistance" referred to the forces supporting violence and Hong Kong's independence and separatism, and "soft resistance" focused on ideological work, such as "disseminating disinformation, creating panic, maliciously attacking the SAR government and the central authorities and distorting the Basic Law".
 Lau added "soft resistance" belonged to "ideological realm", which caused unrest in Hong Kong in recent years.
 As it is difficult to be fully addressed through the law, the term could be eternally vague as it evolves according to Lau.

 Chief Executive John Lee stressed in June 2025 that "soft resistance is definitely here" and real across various sectors in the society.
 Lee also urged for vigilance as "villains fill the streets".

-["Soft resistance"] is lurking across different areas and different sectors… Some are even disguised as righteous-sounding causes, but in fact, they carry an intention to endanger national security or commit destructive "soft resistance"… Of course, criticism of the government… is allowed in our society, as long as you do not have bad intentions… But we should not isolate things, because when we connect the dots, you know it could be part of a scheme of soft resistance.
+["Soft resistance"] is lurking across different areas and different sectors… Some are even disguised as righteous-sounding causes, but in fact, they carry an intention to endanger national security or commit destructive "soft resistance" ...
+Of course, criticism of the government ... is allowed in our society, as long as you do not have bad intentions ...
+But we should not isolate things, because when we connect the dots, you know it could be part of a scheme of soft resistance.